hulsbo/personal-blog/_posts/2024-03-10-lactate-test.markdown

 permalink: /lactate-test/
 ---

 I had the great opportunity today to do a lactate test together with my cousin Johan Håård, who is a well educated sports science enthusiast and former athlete sprinter for the 800 m distance.
 We also did a max pulse test requested by me but it was the lactate test that was especially interesting since it in detail can show where my aerobic threshold is in relation to pace.
-This post is about the lactate test, for the max pulse test see another post following this one.
+This post is about the lactate test.
+For the max pulse test, see [Max pulse and training zones](/max-pulse-and-zones).

 ## Theory and motivation behind a lactate level test
 Johan emphasized that since I train for the half-marathon I must not train anaerobically that is past my aerobic threshold.
 This he means would not be effective since the anaerobic system add very little to the result of a marathon runner's race performance, since as little as a couple of percentages of all energy used during the race comes from the anaerobic system.